C2SM/git-course/Markdowns/Exercise_2.md

 ```

-Create a new branch for planning day2 and extend the schedule_day2 in that branch similar as already done for schedule_day1
+Create a new branch for planning day 2 and extend the schedule_day2 in that branch similar as already done for schedule_day1

 ```bash